biojs/biojs/README.md

 However you are still invited to show your interest in this project by __starring__ this repo.

 2. BioJS 1 vs. BioJS 2
 -----------------------

 ### 2.1.
 What is different in BioJS 2.0?

 ↝ [Summary presentation](https://docs.google.com/presentation/d/17Q4olwMEd0hFKa0MA01Dx9RHEWbNiI1hJ0Ng2v_1D30/) of the differences between BioJS1 and BioJS 2.0.

 ### 2.2 Upgrading to BioJS 2.0

-Old Components of BioJS 0.1 can rely on [biojs-legacy][migrationguide], but we highly encourage you to write your code more [modular][101].
+Old Components of BioJS 0.1 can use this [migration guide][migration].

-↝ [Modular migration guide][migration]

-We can ensure that if you have contributed with a component in the BioJS1 registry, it will continue to work in BioJS2.
-In fact we will script the migration and at some day in November or December migrate all remaining BioJS1 components.
-The final update of the EBI registry will be at the end of this year.

 3. Packages
 -------------